Nova-Dynamics/jtp-node/README.md

 # JTP - Janky Transfer Protocol

-A Node.js library implementing JTP (Janky Transfer Protocol), a UDP-based protocol for streaming variable-length data with automatic fragmentation.
-Think of it as RTP, but optimized for variable-length payloads instead of fixed-size frames.
+A Node.js library implementing JTP (Janky Transfer Protocol), a UDP-based protocol for streaming variable-length data with automatic fragmentation and reassembly.
+Features a clean, stream-style API built on EventEmitter for reactive programming.

 ## Features

+- **Stream-Style API**: Event-driven encoder and decoder with intuitive method names
 - **Automatic Fragmentation**: Large payloads are automatically split into fragments that fit within UDP packet size limits
-- **Multiple Packet Types**: Support for up to 64 different packet types (0-63) with independent message streams
+- **Multiple Message Types**: Support for up to 64 different message types (0-63) with independent message streams
-- **Packet Type Filtering**: Decoders can filter for specific packet types at the packet level
+- **Message Type Filtering**: Decoders can filter for specific message types at the packet level
 - **Generic Payload Support**: Works with any Buffer data - no schema required
-- **Event-Driven**: Built on EventEmitter for reactive programming
+- **Event-Driven Architecture**: Built on EventEmitter for reactive programming patterns
-- **SSRC Filtering**: Source identification for multi-source environments
+- **Source Identification**: Source ID filtering for multi-source environments
+- **Async-Friendly**: Support for callbacks and event-based flow control

 ## Installation